HARLEY DAVIDSON SPOKE WHEELS MADE EASY WITH LOWBROW CUSTOMS

 Here at Lowbrow Customs we try and make your custom motorcycle dreams a reality by saving you time and money on the tedious tasks like making axle spacers.
 Looking for Harley Davidson spoke wheels?
 We've got em!
 This video pertains to custom Sportster wheels.

 Not sure how to remove your the front wheel on a Harley-Davidson XL Sportster?
-Well fear not, Amanda walks you through removing that old wheel and installing a new one in minutes!
+Well fear not, we walk you through removing that old wheel and installing a new one in minutes!

 Yes we know there is no tire on this new rim, we aren't running it that way.
 This setup is just for demonstration purposes.
 We do carry everything you would need to complete this job from Rim Strips, Inter-tubes and Tires.